How Well Do Self-Supervised Models Transfer?: Related Work

 \keypoint{Prior evaluations and benchmarks} The importance of empirical evaluation of general purpose representation learning is highlighted by the growing number of major evaluation papers in this area \cite{Kornblith2019DoBetter,Goyal2019ScalingLearning,Zhai2019ABenchmark,Kolesnikov2019RevisitingLearning}.
-In terms of transfer performance from supervised pre-training, \cite{Kornblith2019DoBetter} proposes a suite of downstream recognition task evaluations and evaluate transfer performance of several supervised models of varying architecture and pre-training details.
+In terms of transfer performance from supervised pre-training, \cite{Kornblith2019DoBetter} proposes a suite of downstream recognition task evaluations and evaluates transfer performance of several supervised models of varying architecture and pre-training details.
 They find very strong correlations between ImageNet performance and transfer performance on downstream tasks.
-In contrast, we compare pre-trained models of exactly the same (ResNet-50) architecture, and instead evaluate the impact of the different training objectives and augmentation strategies used by self-supervised learners; as well as considering a more diverse suite of downstream benchmarks including few-shot recognition and dense prediction.
+In contrast, we compare pre-trained models of exactly the same (ResNet-50) architecture, and instead evaluate the impact of the different training objectives and augmentation strategies used by self-supervised learners; as well as considering a more diverse suite of downstream benchmarks including few-shot recognition, object detection and dense prediction.
 Our results are more nuanced, with high correlation visible in recognition tasks similar to ImageNet and lower correlation elsewhere. \cite{Goyal2019ScalingLearning} propose a richer range of downstream benchmarks to evaluate self-supervised pre-training, but focus on the impact of different pre-training datasets and CNN architectures.
 In contrast, we provide the first comprehensive comparison of different self-supervised algorithms, holding architecture and dataset constant. \cite{Kolesnikov2019RevisitingLearning} compares a few architectures and SSL algorithms on a small number of downstream tasks, and draw observations such as pre-text task performance being uncorrelated with representation performance on ImageNet recognition.
 In contrast, we evaluate whether performance on the commonly evaluated ImageNet recognition is indicative of in-the-wild performance on diverse downstream datasets and non-recognition tasks.
 The evaluation in \cite{Zhai2019ABenchmark} finds that self-supervised methods can not beat supervised models.
-We find that a more recent family of self-supervised learners consistently achieve the highest performances, on recognition, detection and surface normal estimation.
+We find that a more recent family of self-supervised learners consistently achieve the highest performances, on recognition, detection, surface normal estimation and semantic segmentation, with the one exception of few-shot recognition on ImageNet-like data.